jchai002/choir-justice-supplies/fr/en/changing-your-caller-id-name.markdown

    The "Caller-ID Name" field will be your business's new display name (up to 15 characters).
 4. Click "Save" to save your changes.

-**Note:** When you set your caller-ID name, that information is provisioned in a national database.
+**Note:** When you set your caller-ID name, that information is  made available in a national database.
 Destination phones will always see your phone number, but they may not show your caller-ID name if they do not subscribe to the national database used by Ooma.